RedisGears/RedisGears/docs/sync_and_async_run.md

 `run_on_background` will return a `Promise` object, we return this Promise object as the function return value.
 When RedisGears sees that the function returned a Promise, it waits for the promise to be resolved and return its result to the client.
 The above implementation will be much faster in case of cache hit.

+**Notice!!!** it is not always possible to wait for a promise to be resolved, if the command is called inside a `multi/exec` it is not possible to block it and wait for the promise.
+In such case the client will get an error.
+It is possible to check if blocking the client is allowed using `client.allow_block()` function that will return `true` if it is OK to wait for a promise to be resolved and `false` if its not possibe.

 # Fail Blocking the Redis